Current Research Activities of

 Slides of some recent talks

-- M. Eren Ahsen and M. Vidyasagar, "Mixing coefficients between discrete and real random variables: Computation and properties", submitted for publication; also arXiv, 1208:1720.
+- M. Eren Ahsen and M. Vidyasagar, "Mixing coefficients between discrete and real random variables: Computation and properties", IEEE Transactions on Automatic Control, 59(1), 34-47, January 2014.
 PDF

 M. Vidyasagar, "A metric between probability distributions on